 However, D3 athletes can still expect to put in a significant amount of time for their sport.
 The NCAA Goals Study shows most D3 athletes spending an average of 30 hours a week on their sport in-season.
 Regardless of the conference rules for organized off-season activities, athletes can expect to spend a significant amount of time working-out and participating in team captain led activities.

 There are more D3 colleges on the 50-50 list than any other division.
-Among 50-50 schools, there are 190 D3 colleges in 39 conferences.
-The Middle Atlantic States Athletic Conference had the most with 9 followed by the Landmark, Midwest Conference, Minnesota Intercollegiate, Northwest Conference, and the State University of New York Athletic Conference with eight each.
-There are ten D3 conferences without any 50-50 schools.
+Among 50-50 schools, there are 183 D3 colleges in 41 conferences.
+The Midwest Conference, Minnesota Intercollegiate, and Northwest Conference all had 8 50-50 schools each.
+Pennsylvania had the most D3 50-50 schools with 27, followed by New York with 21 and Massachusetts with 18.
+A total of 21 states didn’t have any D3 50-50 schools.

 50-50 NCAA D3 Colleges with Graduation Rates